inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-1-what-place-for-teachers/4-1-7-decision-making-with-ai-in-medicine-and-law.en.md

 [^6]: Here it refers to "Decision automation" as mentioned in the previous section on "Decision Making with AI".

-[^7]: [Ethical Charter on the Use of Artificial Intelligence in Judicial Systems](https://www.coe.int/en/web/cepej/cepej-european-ethical-charter-on-the-use-of-artificial-intelligence-ai-in-judicial-systems-and-their-environment)- European Commission for the efficiency of justice Web site (consulted 08/29/2022)
+[^7]: [Ethical Charter on the Use of Artificial Intelligence in Judicial Systems](https://www.coe.int/en/web/cepej/cepej-european-ethical-charter-on-the-use-of-artificial-intelligence-ai-in-judicial-systems-and-their-environment)- European Commission for the efficiency of justice Web site (consulted 08/29/2022).

-[^8]: [Ethical Charter on the Use of Artificial Intelligence in Judicial Systems](https://www.coe.int/en/web/cepej/cepej-european-ethical-charter-on-the-use-of-artificial-intelligence-ai-in-judicial-systems-and-their-environment) - European Commission for the efficiency of justice Web site (consulted 08/29/2022)